Chapter 3.6

 Emergency switching off is different from emergency stop in two ways:

-1. It is always in stop category 0 (immediate disconnection from energy)
+- It is always in stop category 0 - Immediate disconnection (see image)

 Normally, the only emergency switching off device on machinery today is the main switch.
-If it is meant for use in case of emergency, then it must be red and yellow.
-A black or grey main switch must not be switched off in case of emergency as this could prevent braking of hazardous movements.
+If it is meant for use in case of emergency, then it must be coloured red and yellow.
+If the main switch is not red and yellow, then it must not be switched off in case of emergency, as this could prevent the braking of hazardous movements for example.